Antibiotics are a well-known risk factor for yeast infections, so how do you stop them from coming back after a course of antibiotics?

 What is the best probiotic for yeast infections?

 The best probiotic would be one specially formulated for both gut and vaginal health, containing strains such as Lactobacillus rhamnosus GR-1, L. reuteri RC-14, L. crispatus, L. acidophilus, or L. plantarum.
 The product should specify these strains, list CFUs, and be third-party tested.
-Targeted, clinically-researched formulas like Evvy Women’s Complete Probiotic and Vaginal Probiotic Suppositories, which emphasise vaginal microbiome support, may offer the most targeted benefit.
+Targeted, clinically-researched formulas like Evvy Women’s Complete Probiotic and Vaginal Probiotic Suppositories, which emphasize vaginal microbiome support, may offer the most targeted benefit.

 Can too much probiotics cause a yeast infection?